Q1000Q/openguessr/README.md

 3. Go into the project directory: `cd openguessr`

-4. Change the name of the `.env.example` file to `.env` and edit the file to contain your API Key
+4. Change the name of the `.env.example` file in `/client` directory to `.env` and edit the file to contain your API Key

 5. Build the Docker image: `docker build -t openguessr .`

 6. Run the Docker container: `docker run -d --name openguessr -p 3000:3000 openguessr`

-Your instance should be running at port 3000 by default

-### Standalone
-1. Install Node.js if you don't have it already from [Node.js Downloads](https://nodejs.org/en/download/package-manager)

-2. Clone the repository: `git clone https://github.com/q1000q/openguessr`

-3. Go into the project directory: `cd openguessr`

-4. Install all needed packages: `npm install --legacy-peer-deps`

-5. Change the name of the `.env.example` file to `.env` and edit the file to contain your API Key

-6. Build the app: `npm run build`

-7. Run the app: `npm start`

 Your instance should be running at port 3000 by default